Summer Enrichment Program

-Annual activities include a soccer match and flag football with the Waynesville Police Department and Haywood County Sheriff’s Department.
+Annual activities include a soccer match and flag football game with the Waynesville Police Department and Haywood County Sheriff’s Department.

-Field trips include a range of experiences:
+Field trips include a range of experiences such as:

 - Miller Farm to swim, ride horses and enjoy other activities;